-Laying out the groundwork for the series, making it accessible for specialists in Information Security with no knowledge of Machine Learning and visa versa.
-The main focus here is giving an overview of machine learning and exploring the nature of the dataset (PE32(+) executable files).
+Laying out the groundwork for the series, making it accessible for amateurs and specialists in Information Security with no knowledge of Machine Learning and visa versa.
+The main focus here is giving an overview of machine learning methods and exploring the nature of the dataset (PE32(+) executable files).

-This piece explores the problem by inference, evaluating work completed by others in this field to date.
-Ascertaining the state of the art and what needs to be done to drive forward better solutions in the field of ML for static PE malware detection.
-The largest analysis of works in the field is held here.
+Here we explore the problem by inference, evaluating work completed by others to date.
+The goals here are centred around ascertaining the state of the art and what needs to be done to drive forward better solutions in ML for static PE malware detection.
+The largest analysis of works to date was performed and is linked here.

 This article builds on what can be drawn from the surveys and analysis that have been completed, creating a roadmap for future development.